elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-08-18-cs3103-lecture-2-arp-dhcp-vlan.md

 ## Vulnerabilities of ARP
 1. ARP does not authenticate request or replies, it can be forged
-2. ARP is stateless: It can be sent without a request
+2. ARP is **stateless**: It can be sent without a ARP request
-3. All nodes when recieves a IP address that already has an entry, it should update
+3. All nodes when recieves a IP address that already has an entry, it should update its cache with the infomation of its source field

 > ARP Poisoning, the arp cache is tainted with bad pairings